mercyXp/Introduction-To-Programming-cpp/week-2/README.md

 ## TASK 4
 You are given 2 integers a and b that are the parameters of a linear equation ax+b = 0.
 You need to solve this equation.

+## TASK 5
+You are given an integer number `a` in the decimal number system.
+You need to convert this number from the decimal number system to the binary number system. (a < 17)